martignoni/hugo-video/README.md

 - Ogg, (extension `.ogv`)

 Default values:
-- Browser's default controls are displayed (`controls` attribute is included)
+- Browser's default controls are displayed (`controls` attribute is always included)
-- Video can be preloaded (`preload="auto"` attribute is included)
+- Video can be preloaded (`preload="auto"` attribute is always included)
 - Video width is 100% (`width="100%"` attribute is included); this can be changed by indicating the desired width when calling the shortcode, see example below)
 - Following video attributes can be set: `muted="true"`, `autoplay="true"` and `loop="true"`.
 Credits goes to Tom McKenzie for this feature
 - Default settings are used for other video attributes

-When no video file of the given name is found in the supported format (see above), the shortcode intentionally fails with a `No valid video file with filename <filename> found.` error.
+When no video file of the given name is found in the supported format (see above), the shortcode __intentionally fails__ with a `No valid video file with filename <filename> found.` error.

 ## Usage